texfaq/texfaq.github.io/FAQ-bibprefixsort.md

-BibTeX recognises a bewildering array of name prefixes (mostly those deriving from European language names); it ignores the prefixes when sorting the bibliography&nbsp;&mdash; you want ''Ludwig van Beethoven'' sorted under ''Beethoven'', not under ''van''.
+BibTeX recognises a bewildering array of name prefixes (mostly those deriving from European language names); it ignores the prefixes when sorting the bibliography&nbsp;&mdash; you want "Ludwig van Beethoven" sorted under "Beethoven", not under "van".
 (Lamport made a witty deliberate mistake with Beethoven's name, in the first edition of his LaTeX manual.)

-However, a recurring issue is the desire to quote Lord Rayleigh's publications (''Lord'' isn't an acceptable prefix), or names from languages that weren't considered when BibTeX was designed such as ''al-Wakil'' (transcribed from the Arabic).
-What's needed is a separate ''sort key'', but BibTeX only allows such a thing in citations of items that have no author or editor.
+However, a recurring issue is the desire to quote Lord Rayleigh's publications ("Lord" isn't an acceptable prefix), or names from languages that weren't considered when BibTeX was designed such as "al-Wakil" (transcribed from the Arabic).
+What's needed is a separate "sort key", but BibTeX only allows such a thing in citations of items that have no author or editor.

 The solution is to embed the sort key in the author's name, but to